Osteomas are benign mature bony growths, seen almost exclusively in bones formed in membrane (e.g. the skull).

 - resembles 'normal' bone, including trabecular bone often with marrow

-- mixture of ivory and mature histology
+- a mixture of ivory and mature histology

-The imaging appearance reflects the underlying pathology, with ivory osteomas appearing as very radiodense lesions, similar to normal cortex, whereas mature osteomas may demonstrate central marrow.
+The imaging appearance reflects the underlying pathology, with ivory osteomas appearing as very radiodense lesions, similar to the normal cortex, whereas mature osteomas may demonstrate central marrow.